COVID 19 Assistance is Available

 If you can't afford to pay your home energy bill, your home may not be safe, and you may be at risk of serious illness or injury.
 The Home Energy Assistance Program assists low-income households that pay a high proportion of their household income for home energy, primarily in meeting their immediate home energy needs.
 The HEAP program may be able to offer you one or more of the following types of assistance: bill payment assistance; energy crisis assistance; weatherization and energy-related home repair

-MVCAA will be conducting HEAP outreach at several locations throughout the County for people to access information and submit applications.
-The times and locations for 2018 are:
+MVCAA will be conducting HEAP Outreach at several locations throughout the County for people to access information and submit applications.
+MVCAA staff will be availble to discuss the Weatherization and Empower programs as well.
+The times and locations for 2019 are:

 Runaway & Homeless